pclifford/borderlands2/README.md

 ### Backpack Size

 The `--backpack` option can be used to set the size of your backpack.
-It will default to the largest available size ingame: 39.
-Note that the utility will also enforce that the backpack size is a multiple of 3, and will round up if your specified size is not correct.
+To set the maximum possible size of the backpack, either specify 39 or "max".
+Note that the utility will also enforce that the backpack size is a multiple of 3, and between the range of 12 and 39.

-    python bl2_save_edit.py --backpack old.sav new.sav
+    python bl2_save_edit.py --backpack max old.sav new.sav
     python bl2_save_edit.py --backpack 31 old.sav new.sav

 ### Bank Size

-Similarly, the `--bank` option can be used to set the size of your bank, and will round up to multiples of 2.
-It will default to the largest available size ingame: 24.
+Similarly, the `--bank` option can be used to set the size of your bank, and will round up to multiples of 2, between 6 and 24.
+To specify the maximum value, either use 24 or "max".

-    python bl2_save_edit.py --bank old.sav new.sav
+    python bl2_save_edit.py --bank max old.sav new.sav
     python bl2_save_edit.py --bank 16 old.sav new.sav

 ### Gun Slots